owentechnologist/WebRateLimiter/README.md

 TOPK.LIST TOPK:WRL:TOP_TEN_SUBMITTED_CITY_NAMES
 history*
 ```
+---

-## General information for the user:
+## Usage information for the curious:
 From a browser use http://[host]:4567?accountKey=[yourKey]

 Example ...  https://127.0.0.1:4567?accountKey=007

+Fill in the form and submit a mis-spelled city name - example: <em>brewklin</em>

+Note that the services that offer up a best guess for an improved result are asynchronous and their results are stored in the X:BEST_MATCHED_CITY_NAMES_BY_SEARCH stream as well as the various history* hashes you can find (it would be a simple and useful exercise to add a search index for these hashes - I leave this to the reader to accomplish)
 The response will show how many requests have been made in the last minute and last hour.

 Each request made through the web-UI results in an entry being added to a redis stream that will be processed by various services.

+---

 To see what is happening in Redis you can use RedisInsight   https://redislabs.com/redis-enterprise/redis-insight/
 (look at the streams section to see entries being added to the streams)